Experienced Disability Discrimination Attorney

-The ADA Amendments of 2008 strengthened the Act's protections.
+The ADA Amendments of 2008 strengthened the ADA's protections.
 An employer cannot refuse to hire someone or treat an

 employee differently because of a disability.
-Of course, the determination of whether any particular medical or health
+Of course, the determination of whether any particular physical or mental

-employees with reasonable accommodations unless the employer can show that the requested accommodation would result in an
+employees with a reasonable accommodation unless the employer can show that the requested accommodation would result in an

-the ADA, such as the right to report unlawful workplace harassment or disability discrimination or the right to request a
+under the ADA, such as the right to report unlawful workplace harassment or disability discrimination, or the right to request

-Do you believe your disability was a factor in:
+If so, do you believe your disability or perceived disability was a

 - Your termination?

 - A pay difference between you and a non-disabled employee?

 employer's refusal to promote you?

 - A demotion or reduction in job duties?